 - Purchase an ISBN

-1. Easier Library Cataloging
+1. Easier Library Cataloging and Discoverability

 Libraries rely on standardized metadata.
 A book with an LCCN is faster and easier for librarians to catalog, which lowers the barrier to adding your book to their collection.
+Because an LCCN helps your book appear accurately in library databases it may make it easier for readers to find.

-2. A More Professional, Traditional Look
+2. A More Professional Look

-4. It’s Free
+3. It’s Free

-You’ll need your final title, subtitle, author name, format (hardcover, softcover, board book, etc.), and estimated publication date. - Apply through the Library of Congress PCN Program
+You’ll need your final title, subtitle, author name, format (hardcover, softcover, board book, etc.), and estimated publication date.

-Applications are submitted online through the Library of Congress website. - Receive your PCN (LCCN)
+Applications are submitted online through the Library of Congress website.

-Once approved, you’ll receive your control number—usually within a few days. - Add the LCCN to your copyright page
+Once approved, you’ll receive your control number—usually within a few days.

-This must be done before printing. - Send a copy after printing
+This must be done before printing.

 After your book is printed, you’ll mail one copy to the Library of Congress so they can complete the catalog record.